rommel-rodriguez/acme_encounters/README.md

 ## Architecture

 Several OOP concepts have been used, mainly for code isolation and readability.
-1. In BoundaryTime we find all the logic and sanity checks when dealing with a time boundary(the edge of a hour and minute of an schedule)

-2. Turn is composed of 2 BoundaryTime time attributes an takes care to check that a turn is actually valid (e.g. that the lower boundary is lower or equal than the upper boundary)
+1. Turn is composed of 2 datetime.time attributes an takes care to check that a turn is actually valid (e.g. that the lower boundary is lower or equal than the upper boundary)

-3. The Employee class was created for optimization, all the ScheduleEntry objects for a particular employee will point to the same Employee object.
+2. The Employee class was created for optimization, all the ScheduleEntry objects for a particular employee will point to the same Employee object.

-4. The ScheduleEntry object is composed of
+3. The ScheduleEntry object is composed of
     - emp - a Employee object
     - dow - str object standing for a two-letter representation of day of the week
     - turn - A Turn object that represents the time frame In this class we define the method is_encounter, which compares the current object with another ScheduleEntry tells whether there is an overlap or not.

-5. The  main program logic reside in the EmployeeEncountersParser class, which is composed as follows:
+4. The  main program logic reside in the EmployeeEncountersParser class, which is composed as follows:
     Attributes:
     - entry_dict - Dictionary with two-letter keys representing the 7 days of